GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 ### Animations

 Changes to CSS property values can require the browser to react to these changes.
-A number of values trigger re-layout, paint and composite such as `box-shadow` and `box-sizing`.
+A number of values trigger re-layout, paint, and composite such as `box-shadow` and `box-sizing`.
 Try to avoid animating these.

 A number of CSS properties can be changed in a much more performant manner.
-For example, `transform` animations can be used to `translate`, `scale`, `rotate`, or `skew` without triggering a re-layout and so completely avoiding CLS.
+For example, `transform` animations can be used to translate, scale, rotate, or skew without triggering a re-layout and so completely avoiding layout shifts.

 When animations are instead done by changing `top` and `left` CSS propertes instead of using `transform: translate`, layout shifts occur.
 This happens **even when the element being moved is in it's own layer and so does not cause shifts to other elements**.
 The net effect to the user may be the same, but one is counted as CLS, and one is not.
 This may seem like CLS should be changed to treat these the same, but there are other considerable performance benefits of using non-composited animations.